Klaus-Tockloth/gem-pro/README.md

 * Configure the API key in the program environment:
   * macOS, Linux: ```export GEMINI_API_KEY=Your-API-Key```
   * Windows: ```setx GEMINI_API_KEY Your-API-Key``` (requires terminal restart)

+### File Handling

+Depending on the use case, various options are available for utilizing file contents within the "Prompt" context.

+* The content of a textual file is directly inserted into the prompt.
+* A set of files (1 or more) is defined via the command line:
+  * The files subsequently automatically become part of the prompt.
+* A set of files (1 or more) is first uploaded to the Google File Store:
+  * Via the '-include-files' option, the files subsequently become part of the prompt.

+The aforementioned variants can be combined and do not differ in their effect on the prompt.
+If the set of files to be considered already exists in the Google File Store, it is sufficient to reference it in the prompt.
+Repeated, time-consuming uploading with every new prompt is therefore not required.
+The lifespan of the files in the Google File Store is limited.
+The files are automatically deleted after a certain time (e.g., 48 hours).
+The set of files in the Google File Store is considered as a 'unit' and is always fully referenced in the prompt.

+### Handling an Explicit Cache
+A cache contains 1-n files.
+The files are tokenized when the cache is created.
+A cache therefore offers two advantages:

+* The cache can be referenced in the prompt.
+* The complex tokenization process is only performed once.

+The larger the cache, the more advantageous its use.
+A cache is chargeable.
+When used correctly, faster response times and lower total costs are possible.
+The lifespan of a cache can be configured (e.g., 4 hours).
+The chosen AI model must support 'Caching'.
+Upon creation, the cache is tokenized by the currently selected AI model.
+Subsequently, the cache can only be used by this AI model.

+In a prompt, only one cache can be referenced.
+Therefore, all cache operations always act on a model-specific cache with the logical name "gem-pro-cache" (configurable).
+This is included in the prompt using the option '-include-cache'.

+### Implicit Cache in Chat Mode

+Chat mode offers an excellent way of (implicit) caching.
+Here, the files are only transferred and tokenized when a session is opened, i.e., as part of the first prompt.
+Gemini caches this data so that it is (implicitly) available for subsequent prompts.

+### Gemini AI models

+In the context of this application, the following AI model lines are of particular interest:

+* **Flash** line with strengths in high speed and cost-efficiency, versatility
+* **Pro** line with strengths in maximum performance and accuracy, advanced reasoning

+Depending on the task, using both model lines can also be helpful:

+* Flash line: Generation of multiple solution variants
+* User: Selection of the best solution variant
+* Pro line: Refinement of the selected solution variant

 ### Support and Programs